Bristol Renaissance Faire Letterboxes

 The Hair-Braiding Box (Available All Days)

 Where do you go to put your hair up on a hot day (or any day) at the Faire?
 There are two hairbraiding locations at the Faire.
 The one you are looking for is north of the Fountain Side Stage and south of the main food court area.
 Outside the shop is a little garden, with a "birdhouse".
 The birdhouse opens toward the shop and hides the box.
-If the braiders - Kimbelle and Ray - aren't busy, you can ask to sit and stamp in and chat at the shop.
+If the braiders - Kimbelle and Jasmine - aren't busy, you can ask to sit and stamp in and chat at the shop.
 Feel free to look through their many many braid styles and have your hair up for the day.

 The Wenches Guild (Available All Days)